نظربازی

 [19' | 2022]

-Jury report at IFFR:
+Jury statement at 51st IFFR:

 “An exceptionally skillful film, through the way it translates rigorous research into a convincing dramaturgical experience.
 The filmmaker managed to capture an argument into a piece of poetry – a seamless collage crafted with directorial intelligence and a seemingly effortless fluidity in both text and image.
 A film that seductively interrogates responses to censorship and suppression.”